Theodosian: A Deep Dive into Memory-Hierarchy-Centric FHE Acceleration: Implications on Future Work

 \section{Implications on Future Work}

-Compared with the 8.8ms bootstrapping latency bound imposed by 53GB of global memory accesses (Fig.~\ref{fig:boot}), the 15.2ms latency achieved by \NAME is only 1.73$\times$ higher, indicating that further gains from optimizations such as compute-focused software optimizations or hardware support for additional instructions are limited to at most 1.73$\times$.
+Compared with the 8.8ms bootstrapping latency bound imposed by 53GB of global memory accesses (Fig.~\ref{fig:boot}), the 15.2ms latency achieved by \NAME is only 1.73$\times$ higher.
+This indicates that further gains from optimizations such as compute-focused software optimizations or hardware support for additional instructions are limited to at most 1.73$\times$ under this CKKS bootstrapping configuration on RTX 5090.
+Moreover, this bound is derived under an aggressive assumption that even low-reuse data, such as plaintexts and key-switching hints, are served from L2 rather than DRAM (e.g., via ideal prefetching).
 Given that we have already explored the practical limits in kernels and operational sequence organization through detailed microarchitectural analysis, further improvements would be challenging to achieve.

 Instead of attempting to approach this memory wall, future work could focus on shifting the memory wall itself through cryptographic algorithm enhancements and better workload mapping to FHE settings.
 For example, a recent proprietary CKKS library, HEAAN2~\cite{heaan2} reports a faster bootstrapping latency of 14.17ms on the RTX 5090.
 While the exact algorithms used in HEAAN2 are not fully known, an optimization to reduce the memory transfers for polynomials is mentioned in its documentation.